istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Prerequisites

-Before you begin, you must meet the following prerequisites.
+Before you begin, you must meet these prerequisites:

 1. [Download the Istio release](/docs/setup/#downloading-the-release).
 1. Perform any necessary [platform-specific setup](/docs/setup/install/platform/).
 1. Check the [Requirements for Pods and Services](/docs/setup/additional-setup/requirements/).

-## Install Istio using One Line
+## Install Istio using the default profile

-The simplest option is to install Istio using a one-line command.
-At the command prompt, run the following command:
+The simplest option is to install Istio using a one-line command:

 {{< text bash >}}
-$ istioctl manifest apply
+$ istioctl experimental manifest apply
 {{< /text >}}

 This command installs a profile named `default` on the cluster defined by your